Skip to content

 Configuration Notes

-• model_provider: Specify ZenMux as the model provider
+• model_provider: Use ZenMux as the model provider

-• base_url: The base URL for the ZenMux API
+• base_url: The base URL of the ZenMux API

-• env_key: The name of the API key in your environment variables
+• env_key: The name of the environment variable that stores the API Key

 bash